California teacher charged with abuse after photos

 Investigators also recovered a DVD from Berndt's home depicting adult sexual bondage activity that mirrored the bondage-type photos of the children, Sheriff's Department officials said.
 The adults in the bondage video were not identified and the images in that video are not a crime.

 For over 30 years, Berndt taught at Miramonte Elementary School in the Florence area of Los Angeles County, Scott said.
-Berndt, who taught third-grade, was fired by the Los Angeles Unified School District in early 2011, shortly after the investigation began, Scott said.
+Berndt was fired by the Los Angeles Unified School District in March 2011, shortly after the investigation began, Scott said.

-The abuse occurred over the course of several years before his dismissal, said officials with the Sheriff's Department.

 The investigation involved interviews with more than 80 current and former students and school employees, officials with the Sheriff's Department said.